A Pessimistic Approximation for the Fisher Information Measure: Introduction

 \subsection{Contribution and Outline}

-Motivated by this insight, we aim at a substantial improvement of our lower bound for $F(\theta)$, which we provided in our previous discussion \cite{Stein14}.
-We achieve this by utilizing the Cauchy-Schwarz inequality (\ref{ineq:cauchy:schwarz}) under a generalized approach and subsequently maximizing the resulting expression in order to attain an alternative information measure $S(\theta)$.
-The proposed pessimistic approximation for $F(\theta)$ exclusively contains the first four output moments in parametric form.
-A discussion for situations like (\ref{eq:second:const}) shows that the inequality (\ref{eq:bound:unopt}) is contained in the result as one special case.
+Motivated by the insight obtained in the preceding section, we aim to improve the lower bound \eqref{eq:bound:unopt}.
+We achieve this by utilizing the Cauchy-Schwarz inequality (\ref{ineq:cauchy:schwarz}) with a more general approach than in \cite{Stein14} and subsequently maximizing the resulting expression.
+This leads to an alternative information measure $S(\theta)$, which forms a pessimistic approximation for $F(\theta)$ and exclusively contains the mean, the variance, the skewness, and the kurtosis of the system output model in parametric form.
+A discussion on situations where the derivative of the variance vanishes (\ref{eq:second:const}) shows that the inequality (\ref{eq:bound:unopt}) is contained in the presented result as a special case.
 Using various examples with continuous and discrete system outputs, we verify the quality of the alternative information measure $S(\theta)$.
-In order to demonstrate possible applications of the result and further insights, through $S(\theta)$ we approximately determine the estimation theoretic information loss when squaring a standard Gaussian input distribution and advance on the discussion about minimum Fisher information \cite{Boek77,UhrKli95,Zivo97,Berch09,Stoica11,Stein14}.
+In order to demonstrate possible applications of the result and to provide further insights through $S(\theta)$, we approximately determine the estimation theoretic information loss when squaring a standard Gaussian input distribution and advance the discussion concerning minimum Fisher information \cite{Stein14} \cite{Stam59} \cite{Boek77} \cite{UhrKli95} \cite{Zivo97} \cite{Berch09} \cite{Stoica11}.
 Finally, we mimic a situation of practical relevance.
-Measuring the output moments of a soft-limiting device with standard Gaussian input, we demonstrate how to conservatively establish the intrinsic inference capability $F(\theta)$ of a non-linear signal processing system when the analytic form of the parametric output statistic $p(z;\theta)$ is not directly available.
+Measuring the output moments of a smooth limiting device with standard Gaussian input, we demonstrate how to conservatively establish the intrinsic inference capability $F(\theta)$ of a nonlinear signal processing system through the information measure $S(\theta)$, when the analytic form of the parametric output model $p(z;\theta)$ is not available.